-These financial statements have been prepared on a going concern basis in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These financial statements have been prepared on a going concern basis in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 The financial statements have been prepared under the historical cost basis, except for the revaluation of financial assets held at fair value through profit or loss ("FVTPL").

 The preparation of financial statements in conformity with IFRS requires the use of accounting estimates and exercise of judgement by the Trustee while applying the Unit Trust's accounting policies.
-These estimates are based on the Trustee's best knowledge of the events which existed at the year-end date; however, the actual results may differ from these estimates.
-One of the areas requiring a higher degree of judgement and which involves significant assumptions is the valuation of investments which are classified as 'financial assets at FVTPL'.
-The valuation methodology is discussed in detail in note 2.6 to these financial statements.
+These estimates are based on the Trustee's best knowledge of the events which existed at the year end date; however, the actual results may differ from these estimates.
+Summary of critical accounting estimates and judgments is disclosed in note 2.2.